 - Solve problems address public safety issues proactively and reactively

 - Decentralise authority, share accountability police, courts, and corrections work best where direct action is needed most

 - Involve people citizens must participate in justice to get the best just outcome

 - Improve community life justice must improve the quality of life for the community overall.

 Community justice emerged in the early 1980s in the United States of America with the ground-breaking community policing movement, the principles of which are alive and well in what is still an evolving movement.

-Since the early days of community policing, community justice has morphed into court centres wholly dedicated to it (of which the Neighbourhood Justice Centre is one) and its practices are adopted by courts, police, governments and communities looking for evidence-led solutions to complex public safety issues.
+Since the early days of community policing, community justice has morphed into justice centres wholly predicated on its concepts, and its increasingly influencing courts, police, governments and communities looking for evidence-led solutions to complex public safety issues.

 (1) Community Justice, by Clear, Hamilton, and Cadora (2011). p.21

 (2) ibid pg.131